LumenRadio/mira-examples/fota_receiver_with_bootloader/README.md

 1. MBR + SoftDevice + Application
 2. Bootloader
 3. Bootloader settings
-4. Certificate (NOTICE the address in the link script)
+4. Factory config (NOTICE the address in the link script)

 This is done by running:
 ```sh